GSA/digitalgov.gov/content/promo/promo_10x.md

 name: '10X'

 # Keep it short — should be no longer than 10 words.
-summary: 'a one-line summary of the product'
+summary: 'Funds technology-focused ideas from federal employees to improve the experience all people have with our government.'

 # What URL are we pointing to?
 # Note: We add a ?dg to the end of the URL